-It’s not the sun.
-It’s not your diet.
+The most common cause of aging might surprise you.
+No, it’s not the sun, and it’s not your diet.
 It’s not even the passage of time that’s aging you.
 The one factor that ages you most is something you might never venture to guess.
-It’s sleep, or lack thereof, that’s creeping in and dredging up the physical and mental signs of aging.
-The good news is that your sleep habits are easier to take control of than the Earth’s revolutions around the sun, so one of the main keys to health and happiness as we age is in our hands.
+It’s sleep or lack thereof, that’s creeping in and dredging up the physical and mental signs of aging.
+The good news is that your sleeping habits are easier to take control of than the Earth’s revolutions around the sun, which means that one of the main keys to health and happiness, as we age, is in our hands (and in our beds).

 How We Sleep As We Age